Skip to main content

 Fundamentals

-The question of protections when a intersects with a wellness goal is deeply personal.
+The question of protections when a medical condition intersects with a wellness goal is deeply personal.
 It speaks to a fundamental human experience of feeling that your body operates by a different set of rules.
 The sensation is one of pushing against an invisible, powerful current, where the effort expended does not match the results achieved.

 This experience is valid, and its origins are located deep within our biological architecture.
 The journey to understanding your rights begins with understanding your own intricate systems of regulation and communication.